 I still remember the day when performance anxiety became a thing for me.

-I think I prayed in that moment, though it was more a silent scream of terror in my heart than coherent words inside my brain.
-Whatever it was, I threw my fingers at the keyboard, and God delivered.
+Gripped by panic, I prayed, though it was more a silent scream of terror in my heart than coherent words inside my brain.
+Then I threw my fingers at the keyboard, and God delivered.
 I played the entire piece entirely by muscle memory, my brain completely detached from my hands.
 Afterward, I took my bow, walked off stage, and collapsed in tears.

-That was the day performance anxiety sunk its hook in me, and it’s been there ever since.
+That was the day performance anxiety sank its hook in me.
 Anyone who’s dealt with this knows performance anxiety is a cycle.
-One you get on it, it’s doggone difficult to get off.
-I still managed to obtain a degree in music (including the required memorized senior recital—but my confidence never fully recovered.
+Once you get on it, it’s difficult to get off.
+How I managed to obtain a degree in music, including the required, fully-memorized senior recital, can only be attributed to God’s grace.

 I know what performance anxiety can do to a person.
-You could be the best musician, the best athlete, the best intellect, but nobody would ever know it because every time you step on stage—or on court or the field or wherever—your nerves dictate your performance.
+You could be the best musician, the best athlete, the best intellect, but nobody would ever know it because every time you step on stage, the court, the field, wherever your work lies, your nerves dictate your performance.
 It’s a tough one to shake.

 In This Article